 One factor many Americans may not know about is that diets high in sugar increase the risk of heart disease!
 According to a study published in April 2014 in JAMA Internal Medicine, over a period of 15 years those who took in 25% or more of their daily calories from added sugar were more than twice as likely to die from heart disease as those who ingested 10% or less from added sugar.
 Therefore the study concluded, “We observed a significant relationship between added sugar consumption and increased risk for CVD mortality.”

 At LifeWorks Wellness Center we believe in a holistic approach to healthcare and treatment for heart disease.
-Although there are some factors out of our control there are many that we can do something about, especially many listed under the causes of heart disease section.
-We work with patients in order to help them do the following:
+Although there are some factors out of our control, there are many things we can do to take back control of our health, such as:

 - Stop smoking.